github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 RuboCop is available as a command-line utility.
 That means your {% data variables.product.prodname_github_app %} will need to clone a local copy of the repository on the CI server so RuboCop can parse the files.
 To run Git operations in your Ruby app, you can use the [ruby-git](https://github.com/ruby-git/ruby-git) gem.

 The `Gemfile` in the `building-a-checks-api-ci-server` repository already includes the ruby-git gem, and you installed it when you ran `bundle install` in the [prerequisite steps](#prerequisites).
-To use the gem, add this code to the top of your `template_server.rb` file:
+To use the gem, add this code to the top of your `server.rb` file:

 ``` ruby
 require 'git'